-Operating Procedures for Incidental Fee Subcommittees
+Operating Procedures for Student Fee Subcommittees

-Each of the subcommittees, in carrying out its authority as advisory to the Incidental Fee Committee, shall do the following:
+Each of the subcommittees, in carrying out its authority as advisory to the Student Fee Committee, shall do the following:

-- (1) Select its own student chairperson, student vice-chairperson, and secretary, who will be confirmed by the ASSOU Senate. - (2) Meet on an "as needed" basis, and meet on a scheduled basis at least once a month.
+- (1) Select its own student chairperson, student vice-chairperson, and secretary, who will be confirmed by the ASSOU Senate. - (2) Meet on an "as needed" basis.
 A quorum must be present to conduct business.
-No proxies shall be allowed. - (3) Conduct open budget hearings as outlined in OAR 573-041-0037(5) and (6). - (4) Every effort should be made to schedule meetings early enough so they may be published in The Siskiyou.
+No proxies shall be allowed. - (3) Conduct open budget hearings as outlined in General Budget Guidelines for SF Subcommittees, OAR 573-041-0037(5) and (6). - (4) Every effort should be made to schedule meetings early enough so they may be published in The Siskiyou.
 The subcommittees should provide notification of all committee meetings, including budget hearings, early enough to be published in The Siskiyou at least three academic working days prior to the meeting.
-All meetings of the subcommittees are subject to the Public Meeting Law, ORS 192.610 et. seq. - (5) Send minutes of each meeting to the IFC Chairperson, the Vice President for Student Affairs, and the ASSOU President.
+All meetings of the subcommittees are subject to the Public Meeting Law, ORS 192.610 et. seq.